l0rd/blog-files/docker-vagrant/setting_up_a_development_environment_using_docker_and_vagrant.md

     $ sudo docker run -d -v /src/vertx/:/usr/local/src -p 8080:8080 vertxdev vertx run vertx-examples/src/raw/java/httphelloworld/HelloWorldServer.java

-In opposition the prvious container this one won't be destroyed when it stops, expose port 8080 `-p 8080:8080` and is run in backround `-d`.
+In opposition the previous container this one won't be destroyed when it stops, expose port 8080 `-p 8080:8080` and is run in background `-d`.
 To have a look at `vertx run` output:

     $ sudo docker logs
     Succeeded in deploying verticle